ghy-yhg/VTFCGNet/README.md

-@article{Currently submitted to The visual computer, author    = {Yujie Huo and Weng Howe Chan and Song Yu and Hongyu Gao}, title     = {VTFCGNet: A Fourier Frequency and Spatial Attention Filtering Mechanism for Entity Alignment and Cross-Modal Reasoning in Visual Text Question Answering}, journal   = {The Visual Computer}, year      = {2025}, doi       = {We will update the above DOI after the paper is officially published}
+@article{Currently submitted to The visual computer, author    = {Yujie Huo and Weng Howe Chan and Song Yu and Hongyu Gao}, title     = {VTFCGNet: A novel cross-modal reasoning network integrating Fourier self-attention and graph attention for visual text question answering}, journal   = {The Visual Computer}, year      = {2025}, doi       = {We will update the above DOI after the paper is officially published}